ArsCodeAmatoria/tippsy-monorepo/README.md

 Tippsy is an innovative dating app that not only helps users find compatible matches but also suggests the perfect bars and venues for their first date.
 By combining dating preferences with drink and venue preferences, Tippsy creates a seamless experience from match to meetup.

 The app features a stylish logo designed with the [Mrs Sheppards](https://fonts.google.com/specimen/Mrs+Sheppards) font from Google Fonts, with a beautiful gradient that adapts to both light and dark themes.
+The favicon also uses an SVG format that automatically responds to the user's system theme preference.

 ## Features